rcarver515/MaxxContent/README.md

 # MaxxContent
-Task: Website re-design for Maxx Content
+Task: Website re-design for MaxxContent, LLC.

 This proved to be an interesting project.
 Upon joining the MaxxContent team I was immediately tasked with redesiging the website.
 The existing (dynamic) site was created with PHP.
 At the time I was only experienced with Javascript.
 So, in addition to creating my first official website, post coding bootcamp, I also needed to learn PHP.